RoseVZ/Agentic-Chatbot-Backend/README.md

 #  MeAgent — Personal AI Agentic Chatbot

-A lightweight, no-framework Agentic AI chatbot that acts as a summarizer and representative of **Priyanka Rose Varghese** (inspired from The Complete Agentic AI Engineering Course (2025) by Ed Donner) (Notes here: https://www.notion.so/Week-01-23371137ec068176a32bdf890d259d47?source=copy_link).
+A lightweight, no-framework Agentic AI chatbot that acts as a summarizer and representative of **Priyanka Rose Varghese** (inspired from The Complete Agentic AI Engineering Course (2025) by Ed Donner) (Notes here: [Week 01 Notes](https://www.notion.so/Week-01-23371137ec068176a32bdf890d259d47?source=copy_link)
+).
 It uses OpenAI's tool calling to:
 - Chat naturally based on your resume and LinkedIn content.
 - Record user interest (email, name).
 - Record unanswered questions via push notifications.